Tech leaders condemn Trump's immigrant ban

 Omidyar on Saturday called Trump's decision "simple bigotry."

-Others in the tech community quickly came to the defense of immigration, including leaders like Facebook's Mark Zuckerberg and Twitter (TWTR, Tech30) and Square CEO Jack Dorsey.
+In a tweet on Saturday, Square CEO Jack Dorsey said the ban's "humanitarian and economic impact is real and upsetting."

-"We benefit from immigration.
+When asked by CNN about the impact of immigration restrictions on innovation, Dorsey said: "We benefit from immigration.
 We benefit from diversity.
-We benefit from including more people because we see different perspectives," Dorsey told CNN.
-"And the goal of the companies we build in San Francisco, and New York, and anywhere in this country is to have global impact.
-And to have global impact, you really need to understand the world.
-And to understand the world, you need to have people from all over the world inside your company."
+We benefit from including more people because we see different perspectives."

-Zuckerberg posted on Facebook (FB, Tech30) Friday.
-He touched on the importance of immigration in his own life's story, citing his wife, Priscilla Chan.
+Facebook CEO Mark Zuckerberg posted on Facebook (FB, Tech30) Friday, citing the importance of immigration in his own life's story.

 Related: Startup visa alternative will launch in July